 Regardless of how weapons shoot, you have to consider the factors during your hunt.
 Examples are your concentration and skill.
 External factors also matter, such as air temperature, humidity, and wind.
 Therefore, any slight miscalculation of movement can affect your accuracy.

 Even the animal itself and its ability to escape are factors that affect your accuracy.
-Big game animals can have unparallel speed and instincts to move away or go at you.
+Big game animals can have unparalleled speed and instincts to move away or go at you.

 How do I choose arrows for my compound bows?